qcr/gtsam-quadrics/ros/README.md

 ## Usage with USB Camera

-* Start the webcam publisher: `ros2 run rosquadricslam webcam_publisher --ros-args -p width:=640 -p height:=480`
+* Start the webcam publisher: `ros2 run webcam_publisher run --ros-args -p width:=640 -p height:=480 -p n:=0`
-* Start the object detector:  `ros2 run py_detector detect --ros-args -p weights:=/path/to/yolov3.weights -p config:=/path/to/yolov3.cfg -p classes:=/path/to/coco.names`
+* Start the object detector:  `ros2 run yolov3_ros run --ros-args -p weights:=/path/to/yolov3.weights -p config:=/path/to/yolov3.cfg -p classes:=/path/to/coco.names`
-* Start OpenVSLAM tracking: `ros2 run rosopenvslam run_slam -v /path/to/orb_vocab.dbow2 -c /path/to/webcam_config.yaml`
+* Start OpenVSLAM tracking: `ros2 run openvslam_ros run -v /path/to/orb_vocab.dbow2 -c /path/to/webcam_config.yaml`
-* Start QuadricSLAM mapping: `ros2 run rosquadricslam system`
+* Start QuadricSLAM mapping: `ros2 run quadricslam_ros run --config /path/to/quadricslam/config/webcam.yaml`

 ## Common Issues

-If you find that ROSQuadricSLAM is not receiving any messages from /image, /detections and /poses, it might be because the TimeSynchronizer is giving up because the py_detector is taking too long to republish /detections.
+If you find that quadricslam_ros is not receiving any messages from /image, /detections and /poses, it might be because the TimeSynchronizer is giving up because the py_detector is taking too long to republish /detections.
 Ensure you have built pytorch with GPU support.